 Dumbledore now became very interested in a bird out on the window-sill, which gave Harry time to dry his eyes on the sheet.

 Then, in Harry Potter and the Half-Blood Prince, when Harry told Dumbledore about Scrimgeour's saying he was "Dumbledore's man through and through" and that he said it was true, Harry looked away until Dumbledore had controlled himself.
+Though it's Harry and not Dumbledore who's embarrassed by the tears.

 Apparently Songbreeze from Redwall has such a touching, pure voice that it makes her battle-ready father cry.
 And he blames it on a gnat.